-It’s easy to get dark circles and puffiness out of the way.
+It’s easy to get the appearance of dark circles and puffiness out of the way.
 All you need is a bit of cold compress early in the morning and a few swipes of concealer to hide those eyebags.
-But something that’s a bit trickier to diminish are under-eye wrinkles that develop as you age.
+But something that’s a bit trickier to diminish is the visibility of under-eye wrinkles that develop as you age.

-How to treat wrinkle under eye is one of the biggest questions you’ll ask when you start noticing lines and bags that weren’t there before.
-Luckily, there are tons of ways to attack it, be it through prevention or tightening up your undereye skin again.
+How to treat the appearance of wrinkle under eye is one of the biggest questions you’ll ask when you start noticing visible lines and bags that weren’t there before.
+Luckily, there are tons of ways to attack it.
 And Introstem is here to talk you through things.

-Here are some of the ways you can treat those wrinkles and pamper your skin to make it feel taut and youthful once more.
-By the end of this article, you should have a better idea of how to treat wrinkle under eye.
+Here are some of the ways you can treat the appearance of those wrinkles and pamper your skin to make it feel taut and youthful once more.
+By the end of this article, you should have a better idea of how to treat the visibility of wrinkle under eye.

 What are the Main Causes of Undereye Wrinkles?